 Explode the Code is easy to follow.
 As time passes, reading and writing, and really anything initially difficult, gets easier for each of them.
 So mama’s patience is required.
 Otherwise, mama’s impatience sends them into a fog and frustration (personal experience has taught me).
 A different six-year-old might get stressed and attempt painstaking perfect compliance (depending on the child).
 Either way, slow and steady wins the race.

 I expect he’s around to listen to the French and Latin lessons with the older kids.
 And hilariously, he injects occasional words into his playtime during the day.

 Since I am not bilingual, despite years of conjugating French verbs in my Canadian education, we engage second languages in an exposure approach.
 Since he is our youngest six-year-old, he is exposed to what the older kids are doing.
 When we’ve traveled, he’s expected to participate in the courtesies in the local languages.
 And this approach to learning second languages seems to be the quickest way to learn a new language.

-He plays a lot of strategy games.
+This homeschool kindergarten kiddo plays a lot of strategy games.